Frequently Asked Questions (FAQs)

 This will depend on the specific Team Counsellor's fee and availability; if these meet your needs then we would refer you to your chosen counsellor.
 With this in mind it's a good idea to perhaps choose a few counsellors from the website and then the office will aim to refer you to one of these if at all possible.
 If this does not turn out to be possible then we will do our best to find you a counsellor with a similar approach and specialist area of expertise.

 I don't want my GP to know about the counselling I'm having.
-Does he have to know?
+Do they have to know?

 How confidential is it really?